Tycholiz/modal-interchange-chart/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn deploy`
+Ensure homepage field in package.json is set to `https://modal-interchange-chart.com`.
+Run `yarn deploy`, and ensure that 'custom domain' within github settings is set to `modal-interchange-chart.com`.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**